SasidharKosuri/Wikipedia_Search_Application/README.md

 This is a simple web application built with HTML, CSS, JavaScript, and Bootstrap. <br>It allows users to search for Wikipedia articles using an external API and displays the search results with article titles, URLs, and descriptions.

 <h2>Features</h2>
-- **Search Wikipedia Articles**: Users can type a keyword and press "Enter" to search for relevant Wikipedia articles.
+->Search Wikipedia Articles: Users can type a keyword and press "Enter" to search for relevant Wikipedia articles.<br>
 ->Responsive Design: Built using Bootstrap 4 for a clean, responsive layout.<br>
 ->Loading Spinner: Shows a spinner while fetching results from the API.<br>
-->Displays search results with:<br>
+->Displays search results with:

    --Article title (linked to the Wikipedia page)<br>
    --URL of the article<br>
    --A brief description<br>